 PBATs, not just Regents Exams

 The Kurt Hahn School is a member of the NY Performance Standards Consortium, a group of schools granted alternative graduation requirements.
-Instead of one-size-fits-all standardized assessments, Kurt Hahn students complete Performance Based Assessment Tasks, or PBATs, based on in depth reading, research, problem-solving and writing in English, Social Studies, Math and Science
+Instead of one-size-fits-all standardized assessments, Kurt Hahn students complete Performance Based Assessment Tasks, or PBATs, based on in-depth reading, research, problem-solving, and writing in English, Social Studies, Math, and Science

 PBATs are authentic, time-intensive, in-depth research projects and papers that require students to think like historians, solve problems like mathematicians, conduct experiments the way scientists do, critically interpret works of literature, and speak and write clearly and expressively.
 Students complete PBATs in place of Regents Exams in all subjects except English.

-Performance Based Assessment Tasks known as PBATs are tasks that require students to demonstrate accomplishment in analytic thinking, reading comprehension, research writing skills, the application of mathematical computation and problem-solving skills, and the utilization of the scientific method in undertaking science research.
+Performance Based Assessment Tasks known as PBATs are tasks that require students to demonstrate accomplishment in analytic thinking, reading comprehension, research writing skills, the application of mathematical computation and problem-solving skills, and the utilization of the scientific method in undertaking scientific research.
 PBATs are authentic, time-intensive, in-depth research projects and papers projects that require students to:

 - think like historians;

 - speak and write clearly and expressively.

 PBATs help to better prepare students to succeed in college.
 A performance assessment more closely resembles the work that students must do to compete and stay in college than any standardized test.
 As a result, Consortium schools have higher graduation rates and higher acceptance rates to competitive colleges and universities compared to the citywide average.
 In addition, graduates of PBAT schools stay in college longer than students from traditional schools.